jonathanclare/astrosat/onboarding.md

 This document outlines the onboarding process for new employees.

+For standards and useful information for newcomers view our [Wiki](https://github.com/astrosat/company-wiki)

 ## Company Documentation

 Documentation is stored on [google drive](https://drive.google.com/).

 In order to access this a [google account](https://myaccount.google.com/) will be set up for you.

-* [Wiki](https://github.com/astrosat/company-wiki) Standards and useful information for newcomers

 ## Communication Tools